Telehealth

 Online EMDR therapy follows the same phases as in-person treatment, ensuring a consistent therapeutic experience.
 During the bilateral stimulation phase (Phase 4) of your telehealth EMDR session, your psychologist will guide you through the following steps:

-You'll receive a secure link to bilateralstimulation.io (no personal information required).
+You'll receive a link to bilateralstimulation.io (no personal information required, it will however note your IP).

 Your psychologist will help you customise your visual and auditory preferences.